VLSIDA/chip-tutorials/ngspice.md

 ```
 .dc <source> <start> <stop> <step>
 ```
-``source'' is the name of the independent voltage or current source, a model parameter, or an operating point such as the temperature (TEMP).
-The start, stop and step give the range and accuracy of the static points to simulate.
+*source* is the name of the independent voltage or current source, a model parameter, or an operating point such as the temperature (TEMP).
+The *start*, *stop* and *step* give the range and accuracy of the static points to simulate.

 The following example causes the value of the voltage source VIN to be swept from 0.25 volts to 5.0 volts in increments of 0.25 volts and the circuit is solved for each value: